DataScientest/prefect-iris-classification/README.md

    - Configure command sequence for initialization

 5. **Docker Compose Configuration** (`docker-compose.vm.yml`):
-   - Complete the prefect-init service configuration
+   - Complete the `prefect-init` and `prefect-worker` service configuration
    - Set up proper dependencies and environment variables
-   - Configure command sequence for initialization
+   - Configure command sequence for initialization (for `prefect-init`)

 ## Running the Services